Peppercorns 101

 The first gift my husband gave to "us" as we made our first home together was a French Perfex peppermill.
 That was many years ago and I still use it daily.
 Unlike the more familiar big wooden peppermills, my aluminum Perfex, at only three and a half inches, is small and very plain.
 It was made in Saint-Etienne, France, in a family-owned factory (if you buy a new Perfex today it will come from the same factory).
 It has a crank handle and a little chute on its side that gets filled as if it were a coal bin; I use a narrow-tipped grapefruit spoon to shuttle peppercorns into its belly.
 The grind is easily adjustable but I seem to have set it right two decades ago, as I can't recall needing to ever fuss with how fine or coarse the pepper becomes passing through its mechanism.

-Until Mark gave me the peppermill, I had simply bought ground pepper at the supermarket, not knowing that it could have easily been ground and packaged months, possibly years before they made their way to my kitchen.
+Until Mark gave me the peppermill, I had simply bought ground pepper at the supermarket, not knowing that it could have easily been ground and packaged months, possibly years before it made their way to my kitchen.
 Pepper dust, I now call it.
 I also didn't understand that the pepper flavor is at its best at the moment the peppercorns are ground into bits.
-To be adding pre-ground supermarket black pepper to my food -- well, I might as well have been adding dust.

 Grind It As You Need It